aem999/scala-impatient/05-Classes.md

 Primary Constructor
 -------------------
 A Scala class has one *primary constructor* and zero or more *auxiliary constructors*.
-Every Scala class has a *primary constructor* and it is supplied with the class definition or if you don’t define one the class will have a *primary constructor* with no arguments.
+Every Scala class has a *primary constructor* and it is supplied with the class definition or if you donâ€™t define one the class will have a *primary constructor* with no arguments.
 The parameters of the *primary constructor* are placed immediately after the class name and they turn into fields that are initialized with the construction parameter values.
 The *primary constructor* executes *all statements in the class definition* (the `println` statement in the example below: